-For mold remediation in the Greater Fresno area, call My Pure Environment!
+For mold remediation in Spokane, call My Pure Environment!

 If you have mold on your weed, you could have mold in other parts of your home, too.
 My Pure Environment offers fast, safe, and effective mold remediation methods.
-We’ve been treating homes in the Fresno area for over 20 years.
+We have experience treating homes in Spokane, Washington, and the surrounding areas.
 If you’ve got a mold problem, contact us for a free consultation and virtual inspection.